Nexfinity/CakeyBot-Wiki/en/feature/achievements.md

 ## Icons
 We currently support the full set of Font Awesome Pro icons that you can select for your banners (currently limited to solid style).
 You can select any RGB color to be applied to the icon as well.

+# Rewards
+When a user unlocks an achievement, Cakey Bot can automatically reward them with any combination of the following:
+* **XP Add / XP Remove** - Adds or removes leveling XP from the user.
+* **Eco Money Add / Eco Money Remove** - Adds or removes economy money from the user.
+* **Add Roles** - Grants the selected Discord role(s) to the user.
+* **Remove Roles** - Removes the selected Discord role(s) from the user.

+## Ignored Channels
+You can select specific channels to be excluded from counting towards achievement progress.
+For example, if you exclude a channel from message-count tracking, messages sent in that channel won't count towards a "Send X messages" achievement.

 # Types of Achievements
 ## Progression-Based Achievements
 Currently Cakey Bot supports several progression-based events for awarding achievements.
 These events include: